lucasdamasceno96/lucasdamasceno96/README.md

 ## 🌟 Technologies

 I am a professional in Cloud and Software Development .
-I have knowledge in Docker 🐳, Kubernetes ☸️, public and private cloud computing ☁️ (AWS, Azure), Infrastructure as Code (Terraform) 🔧, Python and Golang development 🚀, as well as solid knowledge in Linux 🐧 and networking 🌐.
+I have knowledge in Docker 🐳, Kubernetes ☸️, public and private cloud computing ☁️ (AWS, Azure, GCP), Infrastructure as Code (Terraform) 🔧, Python and Golang development 🚀, as well as solid knowledge in Linux 🐧 and networking 🌐.

 ## 🎓 Education